 Open Source Intelligence (OSINT)

-This course gives students a strong foundation in a wide variety of open source methodologies and advanced social media intelligence gathering techniques which will allow students to safely investigate subjects of interest through the internet, social media and other open source channels.
+This course gives students a strong foundation in a wide variety of open-source methodologies and advanced social media intelligence, gathering techniques which will allow students to safely and thoroughly investigate subjects of interest through the internet, social media, and other open-source channels.

 This course is fully online and can be taken at the student’s own pace.
-It involves a number of in-course assessments along with a final set of written assessments.
+It involves a number of in-course practical assessments along with a final set of written assessments.
 Each student is given individual feedback and guidance throughout the course.

 - The Intelligence Cycle